 Applications can be made for further vouchers to cover additional sites and charging points up a maximum of 20 sockets.
 The OLEV grants are also covered by de minimis state aid rules (allows aid up to 200,000 Euros over a three-year year fiscal period).

-The scheme is also open to people who have been given a company car or who lease an eligible EV from the same date.
-It also covers those named by their employer as the primary EV user for a period of at last six months after October 1st 2016.
+The EVHS grant scheme is also open to people who have been given a company car or who lease an eligible EV from the same date.
+It also covers those named by their employer as the primary EV user for a period of at least six months after October 1st, 2016.